 “I don’t know.
 I can’t even guess, as it’s different for everyone.”

 A cloud of cigarette smoke lingered in the middle of the group, and Corey’s bruised psyche thought it resembled the spectre of death.
 It did follow her wherever she went these days after all, floating every closer; she had picked up smoking when Linh died.
+A pack a day keeps the tears away, right?

 That’s what her name was.
 Linh.
 She had almost forgotten it, somehow; it was like her body was trying to reject all memory of her like a bad organ transplant.
 When she was alive, Corey’s hospital visits were brief and fleeting.
 What was even the point?
 To subject herself to that grueling visage, a tiny woman covered in bandages and inundated with tubing, unable to move?
 She was gone, the brain damage too great.
 That hope that latched onto her years ago had vanished.
 She used to think staying around her helped lessen the pain, but it didn’t.
 It only grew worse.